 The former headquarters for the Order of the Knights of St. John, the cathedral’s dome is the definitive aspect of Valletta’s skyline.
 The architecture inside is just as impressive, however, and there is also a massive collection of artistic works by the Renaissance painter Caravaggio, who sought refuge there while wanted for murder in Italy.
 The most famous of his paintings on display in the cathedral is his depiction of the beheading of St. John the Baptist.

 Malta is a very Catholic country and, as such, there are many beautiful churches to explore.
-However, if you’re only dedicated one day to your Valletta itinerary and only go to one church, make it this one.
+However, if you’re only dedicating one day to your Valletta itinerary and only go to one church, make it this one.
 It is well worth the €10 entrance fee.

 Upper (and Lower!)
 Barrakka Gardens